SFU-CMPT-201/lecture-notes/11-ipc.md

     * One process should open it for read and the other should open it for write.
     * `open()` blocks until the other process calls `open()` as well.
 * Activity: write two programs.
-    * One program should create a FIFO and write a string to it.
+    * One program should create a FIFO and read a string from it.
-    * The other program should read the string from the FIFO and print it out.
+    * The other program should write a string to the FIFO and print it out.

 ## POSIX Message Queues